fezcode/homo-sapiens-time/README.md

 ##### 1.2.3 `opts.showEmpty`
 when set to `true`, if a unit with no value exists in the result, it will be written regardless.

 > Default value is `false`.

 ##### 1.2.4 `opts.sortUnits`
-Since order of `opts.units` matters, you can sort units to make longer units to have higher priority.
+Since order of `opts.units` matters, you can sort units to make longer time units (like year being longer than month) to have higher priority.
 Priority: `y > mo > w > d > h > m > s > ms`
 Units with higher priority will be closer to beginning of array.